sktomor/africa-internet-measurements/README.md

 Join us at the [Mozilla's Global Sprint](http://mzl.la/global-sprint/) May 10-11, 2017!
 We'll be gathering in-person at sites around the world and online to collaborate on this project and learn from each other.
 [Get your #mozsprint tickets now](http://mzl.la/global-sprint/)!

 ![Global Sprint](https://user-images.githubusercontent.com/617994/37716586-3b0397a0-2cf5-11e8-8c6f-bad01f67f50e.jpg)

-We created a Gitter chat room.
-Feel free to reach out through [this link](https://gitter.im/Africa-Internet-measurements/Lobby#).